Godzilla-Forms/documentation/builder-configurations.md

 ## Value

-This will be used to set the default value for the element with some exceptions for some elements that have more than one option like dropdown and radio group; `valueOptions`, `serviceName` and `valueSource` are used to set the default for that's elements. more details about these options will be explained in the [Options Configuration](#options-configuration) section.
+This will be used to set the default value for the element with some exceptions for some elements that have more than one value like dropdown and radio group; `valueOptions`, `serviceName` and `valueSource` are used to set the default values for that's elements. more details about these options will be explained in the [Options Configuration](#options-configuration) section.

 | Key          | Type                         | Required | Default Value | Note                         |